BETaaS/BETaaS_Platform-Tools/betaas-docs/github/betaas-service-ads.md

 #### BETaaS Maven Project betaas-service-bigdatamanager-service-application-data-service

 The project defines the ADS Service interfaces.
 It depends on the Data Task interface.

-{ADD LINK}
+Details about its implementation are [here](/betaas-docs/github/betaas-service-datatask.md)

 ###** About BETaaS Project**